albugowy15/auto-frs-schedule/README.md

 - `-p --push` : An optional argument to specify whether only parsing the Excel file or also pushing the class data to the database.
 - `-f --file` : A required argument indicating the path to the Excel file.
-- `-s --sheet` : A required argument specifying the name of the Excel sheet.
+- `-s --sheet` : An optional argument specifying the name of the Excel sheet.
+Defaults to `Jadwal Kuliah` if not provided.
 - `-o --outdir` : An optional argument to determine the output directory for saving the SQL statements.

 ### `compare` command

 - `-f --file` : A required argument indicating the path to the Excel file.
-- `-s --sheet` : A required argument specifying the name of the Excel sheet.
+- `-s --sheet` : An optional argument specifying the name of the Excel sheet.
+Defaults to `Jadwal Kuliah` if not provided.
 - `-o --outdir` : A required argument to define the output directory for writing the comparison results.

 ### `find` command

 - `-f --file` : A required argument indicating the path to the Excel file.
-- `-s --sheet` : A required argument specifying the name of the Excel sheet.
+- `-s --sheet` : An optional argument specifying the name of the Excel sheet.
+Defaults to `Jadwal Kuliah` if not provided.
 - `-c --course` : A required argument indicating the subject name of the class to find schedules for.

 ## How To Run